 Tell them Navratri stories:

-Kids now a days need to be educated about our culture.
+Kids need to be educated about our rich culture.
 You should tell them the story of why we celebrate Navratri, story about Lord Rama who was battling the evil king Ravana because he kidnapped Lord’s wife Sita.
 These stories teach the kids how in the end good wins.

 Visit the Ramlila: